 We don’t even have a general fundraising site.
 Why bother with a planned giving website?

 Don’t put off the benefits of marketing to your most motivated prospects.
 Put your planned giving web site up now, and incorporate it into an overall fundraising site when that’s ready to go live.
 Having a presence on the Internet will give you exposure to a medium that has become integrated into the daily life of your prospects.

 Why do we need a planned giving website?

-The Internet engages visitors to explore, linger and learn in a way that print materials cannot match.
+The Internet engages visitors, encouraging them to explore, linger and learn in a way that print materials cannot match.
 So when prospects visit your planned giving site, they’ve come to you on their own time, receptive to learning about creative ways to support you.
 That’s the opposite of the direct-mail experience.

 Should I have a planned giving calculator on my website?